nicojs/presentations/tu-twente-2024/slides/04-how/20-performance.md

 > This technique uses program data-flow-related information to decide which mutants to generate and to analyze mutants.
 > It considers whether variables that are more prone to failure during execution are reached and referenced.

-#### 🦥 Constrained mutation

-> This technique chooses a subset of mutation operators to use.
-> The choice relies on testers' intuition regarding the significance of particular groups of mutants.

 #### 🧐 Evolutionary algorithms